Rivals dash to support Apple Pay for fear of losing out

 “What was a complex environment with hundreds of phone types now has two: (Google) Android and Apple,” notes Thomas Noyes, former head of sales channels at Citigroup’s Global Consumer banking business who now heads Silicon Valley data-sharing firm Commerce Signals.

-Adds Forrester’s Carrington: “It does give other smaller, as well as larger players like (eBay’s (EBAY.O)) PayPal, reasons to pause.”
+Adds Forrester’s Carrington: “It does give other smaller, as well as larger players like (eBay’s ) PayPal, reasons to pause.”

-Even the world’s largest credit card companies are rushing to embrace Apple because they otherwise risk being cut out of the action, says Ben Robinson, chief strategy officer at banking software supplier Temenos (TEMN.S).
+Even the world’s largest credit card companies are rushing to embrace Apple because they otherwise risk being cut out of the action, says Ben Robinson, chief strategy officer at banking software supplier Temenos.

 “If I can make a payment to a merchant simply by touching my phone or sending a message ... that merchant can get value immediately from that transaction without in any way having to use (the major credit card companies),” Robinson says.